Diagnosing Quantum Circuits: Noise Robustness, Trainability, and Expressibility: Noise Robustness and Noise Bottleneck

-These bottleneck positions are naturally the prime targets for noise-reduction techniques, such as QEM~\cite{cai2023quantum,van2023probabilistic,kandala2019error} or enhanced quantum control~\cite{rol2017restless,motzoi2009simple,chen2016measuring,werninghaus2021leakage,evered2023high}.
+These bottlenecks are naturally the prime targets for noise-reduction techniques, such as QEM~\cite{cai2023quantum,van2023probabilistic,kandala2019error} or enhanced quantum control~\cite{rol2017restless,motzoi2009simple,chen2016measuring,werninghaus2021leakage,evered2023high}.
 In contrast, globally applied QEM schemes face fundamental scalability limitations—the overhead can grow exponentially in the worst case~\cite{takagi2022fundamental,takagi2023universal,tsubouchi2023universal,quek2024exponentially}.
 Consequently, concentrating mitigation efforts on the identified bottlenecks can substantially reduce the overall cost of noise suppression.
-We therefore propose a bottleneck-first strategy: (i) iteratively lower the noise on the most sensitive positions, until either another set of positions surpasses them in sensitivity or further reduction is physically infeasible; (ii) then repeat the same procedure to the next set of bottlenecks.
 As demonstrated in Fig.~\ref{fig:chip435}(b), reducing the noise strength to $\lambda=0.001$ on fewer than $2\%$ of the qubits~(7 out of 435), leads to a tenfold reduction in the MSE.